 Device Drivers are the software through which the kernel of a computer communicates with different hardware without having to go into the details of how the hardware works.
-It is software that controls a hardware part attached to a computer and allows it to use the hardware by providing a suitable interface.
-This means that the operating system need not go into the details about how the hardware part works.
+It is software that controls a hardware component attached to a computer and enables it to use that hardware by providing an appropriate interface.
+This means the operating system need not go into the details of how the hardware works.
 It also provides a common interface so that the operating system or the Kernel can communicate with the hardware.
-Thus, the purpose of device drivers is to allow smooth functioning of the hardware for which it is created and to allow it to be used with different operating systems.
+Thus, the purpose of device drivers is to enable the smooth operation of the hardware they support and to allow it to be used across different operating systems.

 What are Drivers in Windows 11/10?